anhdat/safari-dark-mode/README.md

     - Text in a grey-ish light color

 - Nice rendering for code snippets
+- iOS extension to Open in Dark Mode
+- iOS extension to Add to Dark Mode read list (SSReadingList)

 - Able to browse and change theme -> reload it
 - Update theme without downloading new app